SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/disaster-recovery.md

 - Service deployment: All business applications, databases, and load balancers are deployed in local data centers and remote disaster recovery centers.
   - The on-premises data center is in Active mode, and the remote disaster recovery center is in Cold Standby mode.
-  - Server Load Balancer: Each server for each service is deployed in the disaster recovery center.
+  - Load Balancing: Each server for each service is deployed in the disaster recovery center.
   - Virtual machines: According to different requirements of the business for RTO, the disaster recovery center can deploy virtual machines with the same configuration or downgrade configuration.
     - For applications with high RTO requirements, the disaster recovery center needs to deploy virtual machines with the same configuration as the production center to quickly restore services and ensure the performance of the service operation environment when the service is switched.
     - For applications with low RTO requirements, degraded virtual machines can be deployed in the disaster recovery center to save resources and costs.